Michael-Pengra/Fat-Tail-Adjusted-GBM-Engine/README.md

 Geometric Brownian Motion (GBM) Monte Carlo Simulation Model

-1. Model Purpose and Core Innovation
+1. Model Purpose and Core Innovation:

 This project is a detailed financial model, built entirely in Microsoft Excel, that uses a Monte Carlo Simulation based on Geometric Brownian Motion (GBM) to forecast the future distribution of an asset's value.

 The core of this model is its ability to create a realistic risk profile.
 Standard models assume markets follow a perfect bell curve (Normal Distribution), which is often wrong.
 My model solves this by letting the user define the risk, specifically: